pfmc-assessments/shortspine_thornyhead_2023/R/survey/README.md

 ### Files

 `SST_surveys_2023.R` - Pulls survey data from the official `nwfscSurvey` package and calculates the design-based indices of abundance and length compositions for each of the five surveys.
+Additional haul and sample information, no output created.
 All data is saved in SS format in the `outputs/surveys/` directory.

 `SST_surveys_2013.R` - Reads and plots design-based indices of abunadance from the 2013 survey.